docker/docs/datacenter/ucp/2.2/guides/admin/manage-users/create-and-manage-teams.md

 ![](../../images/create-and-manage-teams-3.png){: .with-border}

-## Sync team members with your organization's LDAP directory.
+## Sync team members with your organization's LDAP directory

 If UCP is configured to sync users with your organization's LDAP directory server, you will have the option to enable syncing the new team's members when creating a new team or when modifying settings of an existing team.
 [Learn how to configure integration with an LDAP directory](../configure/external-auth/index.md).
-Enabling this option will expand the form with additional field for configuring the sync of team members.
+Enabling this option will expand the form with additional fields for configuring the sync of team members.

 ![](../../images/create-and-manage-teams-5.png){: .with-border}